 - Demonstrate excellence and innovation in early childhood education.

 - There must be two names submitted with each proposal, a primary applicant (Project Director), and secondary applicant.
+Both applicants must be members of Michigan AEYC.
 This is a safeguard in the event that the primary applicant moves or is unable to assume responsibility for the project between the time of submission of the proposal and the award of the grant.
 Signatures of both applicants must be included and uploaded with the application.

-- The proposal must include a cover sheet and three (3) letters of recommendation, one of which must be from a Michigan AEYC member, indicating support of the project.
+- The proposal must include a cover sheet and three (3) letters of recommendation, one of which must be from another Michigan AEYC member, indicating support of the project.

 - Proposals must be no longer than five (5) typewritten pages.